 We had the pleasure of welcoming Melissa and Johnathan Nightingale to speak at our Modern Managers event, and we were blown away with their wealth of practical advice for running effective meetings.
-Keep reading for their top 3 takeaways, and check out the video below to watch the full AMA session.
+Keep reading for their top 3 takeaways.

 Melissa and Johnathan have worked with some of the biggest tech companies across North America (Mozilla, IBM, Hubba, Edmodo, Wattpad, Creative Commons).
 They’re taking what they’ve learned along the way to help even more companies build better bosses with their latest venture, Raw Signal Group.
 Read more about their experience and get practical tips in their book, How F*cked Up is Your Management.